 HI Group continuously look for opportunities to automate and digitize where applicable with the end objective of reducing its materials consumption.
-As the top consumer of materials in the Group, the construction division is continuously improving every component of its value chain with digitalization, innovative technologies, and new techniques of construction such as Building Information Modelling (BIM), smart building technologies, and new building materials to attain a greater maturity towards sustainability.
-These innovations will significantly improve the efficiency of the various processes during the engineering and design aspect of the projects while reducing the need for the continued use and reliance on fuel-intensive equipment and/or energy-consuming facilities.
+As the top consumer of materials in the Group, the construction division is continuously improving every component of its value chain whether it be through digitalization, innovation technologies, and new building materials to attain efficiency of various processes, especially during engineering and design stages while also effectively reducing wastage.